 Third Grade Mission Statement

-We use a combiation of math programs including iReady, Investigations and strategies taught by the Boise State Math Education Program.
+We primarily use the Developing Mathematical Thinking Institute’s curriculum.
+We supplement this instruction with a combination of online and hands-on math practice.
 This is a unique combination that focuses on helping students make sense of mathematics in meaningful ways.
-These programs use math in everyday activities in order to generate interest and show relevance.
+The DMTI curriculum uses math in everyday activities in order to generate interest and show relevance.
 Number sense is a driving force of the program, while reasoning and critical thinking (problem solving) permeate the program to deepen mathematical understanding.
-This program goal is to build confidence and mathematical power that all children need to succeed in mathematics in the real world -- now and in the future.
+This program's goal is to build confidence and mathematical power that all children need to succeed in mathematics in the real world -- now and in the future.

 Our district has adopted FOSS Science kits that are based on the inquiry theory, which includes the following steps: conducting research, identifying the problem, building a hypothesis, project experimentation, and reaching a conclusion.
 This is also the premise of STEAM.
 The topics covered lend themselves well to the application of this process.
 They include the study of animal adaptations and heredity, life cycles, engineering design, forces and weather.

 As part of our program, students are given an introduction into the history and culture of our community.
-We visit the Sun Valley Museum of History.
-In addition, we study local government and expand on mapping skills.
+When able we visit the Sun Valley Museum of History and the Blaine County Historical Museum.
+In addition, we study local government, timelines, and expand on mapping skills.

 In third grade student field trips will be extensions of units taught in our curriculum and/or other appropriate performances for third graders.